aethryss/hypermine/docs/README.md

         * A note about floating point precision
         * (Do we put advanced shape-casting math here?
 Probably not.)
 * Tiling the world
-    * Nodes and their coordinate systems (describing the order-4 dodecahedral honeycomb and how Hypermine uses it)
+    * Nodes and their coordinate systems (describing the order-4 dodecahedral honeycomb and how Hyperbolicraft uses it)
     * Chunks and their coordinate systems (explaining node_to_dual and dual_to_node)
     * Voxels within chunks (Margins should be mentioned here.)
     * The graph (how dodecahedra are organized into the tiling in code.
 Also mention how NodeId works.)